Jon Gray is out as GM of Palms

 Gray has most recently been navigating a crisis at Kaos Nightclub and Dayclub, where high-priced DJ Marshmello was released from a reported two-year, $60 million contract with more than a year remaining on the deal.
 The superstar negotiated a reported buyout of that deal that ran in the millions as it became obvious the club would not be able to turn a profit with him on the roster.

-The hotel had previously ended nightlife partnerships with Tao Group and Clique Hospitality, attempting to operate the hotel’s nightlife program on its own.
+The Palms had previously ended nightlife partnerships with Tao Group and Clique Hospitality, attempting to operate the hotel’s nightlife program on its own.
+Veteran nightlife officials came and went, including Ronn Nicolli (a former marketing exec with Wynn Las Vegas), Ryan M. Craig (late of MGM Resorts International,) and Cy and Jesse Waits (formerly of Wynn Las Vegas).

-Reports have intensified of sagging revenues, cost overrides and staff concerns at Kaos, the centerpiece of the hotel’s massive overhaul.
+The hotel has spared little expense in Gray’s tenure.
+The Palms has embarked on a lavish and expensive art program featuring acclaimed British artist Damien Hirst — including the Hirst-designed, 9,000-square-foot Empathy Suite, with two-night rates set at $200,000.

+The segmented shark at Unknown Bar at the hotel entrance (estimated to be worth $8 million), and 60-foot-tall “Demon With a Bowl” (worth a reported $14 million) at Kaos Dayclub are among Hirst’s works displayed in the Gray era.

 A well-known and experienced operator, Gray has a history at the resort that dates to the glad times of the mid-2000s under original owner George Maloof.
-Gray left for executive positions at the Linq Promenade and Nike in Lake Oswego, Oregon, before being lured back to Las Vegas after Station Casinos owners Lorenzo and Frank Fertitta III purchased the Palms in late 2016.
+Gray left for executive positions at the Linq Promenade and Nike in Lake Oswego, Oregon, before being lured back to Las Vegas when the Fertittas purchased the Palms in late 2016.